 If you think you may have HD, a few signs to look out for include:

 If you or someone you know, perhaps a family member, is experiencing any of these symptoms, reach out for help.
-Many resources are available, starting with health professionals who can diagnose HD and provide the necessary treatment to help the individual get their lives back.
+Many resources are available, starting with health professionals who can diagnose HD and provide the necessary treatment to help individuals regain their lives.

 The difference between clutter and hoarding